- Geographic Distribution:

 Treatment of cats with FIP remains frustrating and is limited to the cases that respond favorably within the first few days.
 The prognosis for a cat with FIP is very poor.
 In a prospective study including 43 cats with confirmed FIP, the median survival after the definitive diagnosis was 9 days.
 Some cats, however, may live for several months.
 Factors that indicate a poor prognosis and a short survival time are low Karnofsky score (index for quality of life), low platelet count, low lymphocyte count, high bilirubin concentration, and a large amount of effusion.
 Seizures are an unfavorable prognostic sign; they are significantly more frequent in cats with marked extension of the inflammatory lesions to the forebrain.
 Cats that show no improvement within 3 days after treatment initiation are unlikely to show any benefit from therapy, and euthanasia should be considered.
-Rarely, longer survival or remission from clinical signs are seen.
+Longer survival or remission from clinical signs is rare.

 Supportive treatment is aimed at suppressing the immune overreaction, usually using corticosteroids.
 However, there are no controlled studies that indicate whether corticosteroids have any beneficial effect.
 Cats treated with corticosteroids have shown anecdotal improvement for as long as several months.
 Immunosuppressive drugs such as prednisolone (2–4 mg/kg/day, PO) are commonly used.
 More potent cytotoxic drugs such as cyclophosphamide (4 mg/kg/day) have also been suggested.
 Cats with large effusions benefit from removal of the fluid; injection of dexamethasone into the abdominal or thoracic cavity may follow (1 mg/kg/day until no effusion is present).